RHavar/bustapay/README.md

 bustapay receive

+Also supports the configuration option `--port xxx` to configure which port to listen to (default 8080)

 Which will create an HTTP server that listens for bustapay payments.
 To avoid making it too opinionated and bringing in a proper database it stores bustapay transactions as a flat file.
 For each received bustapay transaction it will create the directory:

 ~/.bustapay/data/$FINAL_TRANSACTION_ID